thehui87/Learning-Godot/tutorial_multires.md

 #### Stretch Mode

 * **Disabled**: The first is the stretch mode.
 By default this is disable, which means no stretching happens (the bigger the screen or window, the bigger the resolution, always matching pixels 1:1).
 * **2D**: In this mode, the resolution specified in display/width and display/height in the project settings will be stretched to cover the whole screen.
-This means that 3D will be unaffected (will just render to higher res) and 2D sil also be rendererd at higher rest, just enlarged.
+This means that 3D will be unaffected (will just render to higher-res) and 2D will also be rendered at higher-res, just enlarged.
-* **Viewport**: Viewport scaling is different, the root [Viewport](class_viewport) is set as a render  target, and still renders precisely to the resolution specified in the display/ section of the project settings.
+* **Viewport**: Viewport scaling is different, the root [Viewport](class_viewport) is set as a render  target, and still renders precisely to the resolution specified in the `display/` section of the project settings.
 Finally, this viewport is copied and scaled to fit the screen.
+This mode is useful when working with pixel-precise games, or just for the sake of rendering to a lower resolution for improving performance.

 #### Stretch Aspect